Geborgen/nordic-souls/README.md

 #### Gamepad Support

 For the purposes of this list, you can use the vanilla gamepad controlmap.
 The only thing you'll miss out on with the vanilla controlmap is dodging.
 You can change the dodge key in `TK Dodge RE.ini` to a gamepad key, but you may need to install a gamepad controlmap from the Nexus or make your own using [this tool](https://hawk.bar/SkyrimControlMapper/).
-You will not recieve official support for gamepad issues.
+You will not receive official support for gamepad issues.

+#### Optional RaceMenu Skins

+Nordic Souls includes the [Dynamic RaceMenu Interface Patcher (DRIP)](https://www.nexusmods.com/skyrimspecialedition/mods/92345) tool.
+This allows you to patch RaceMenu to be consistent with UI overhauls.
+Unfortunately, due to the way the tool works, RaceMenu cannot come pre-patched with the list, so you will have to do it manually.
+Luckily, it's just a few clicks, and completely optional.

+- From the application dropdown box on the right, select `DRIP` and run it.
+- Make sure your RaceMenu path is correct (`Nordic Souls/mods/RaceMenu`).
+It should be selected automatically.
+- Select the patch for your UI overhaul of choice.
+Untarnished UI and Nordic UI are included by default, with Nordic UI selected automatically (`Nordic Souls\mods\RaceMenu - Nordic UI Patch - DRIP Patch\DRIP - NORDIC UI`).
+If you use Untarnished UI (list default), change it to `Nordic Souls\mods\RaceMenu - Untarnished UI Patch - DRIP Patch\DRIP - Untarnished UI`.
+- Click `Patch!` and wait for it to finish.
+- Close the program.

 ## Playing the List